Buena Vista (horse): 3 years old (2009)

-Sunday Racing and her trainer, Matsuda proposed to go Prix de l'Arc de Triomphe after Buena Vista's fifth win in the row for the year but cancelled immediately after she finshed the race in second place at Sapporo Kinen behind Yamanin Kingly.
+Sunday Racing and her trainer, Matsuda proposed to go Prix de l'Arc de Triomphe after Buena Vista's fifth win in the row for the year but cancelled immediately after she finished the race in second place at Sapporo Kinen behind Yamanin Kingly.
 Sapporo Kinen was meant to be the preparation races for the France tour and the defeat there causing the owner to reconsider their decision.
-The team concerned that Buena Vista's second place finish in Sapporo Kinen was not good enough for the Arc.
-The focus shifted towards an attempt for the triple tiara in Shuka Sho which held at her debut racecourse, Kyoto.
+The team was concerned that Buena Vista's second-place finish in Sapporo Kinen was not good enough for the Arc.
+The focus shifted towards an attempt for the triple tiara in Shuka Sho which was held at her debut racecourse, Kyoto.
 On the race day, Buena Vista got a good start and positioned herself well in the middle pack before chasing Red Desire, who got off early from the outside and both horses reached the line in another photo finish fashion.
 This time, the winner is Red Desire who was ahead only by a nose.
-Furthermore, Buena Vista was demoted to third place finish after she interfered with Broad Street by moving diagonally when the final result was released 17 minutes later.
+Furthermore, Buena Vista was demoted to third-place finish after she interfered with Broad Street by moving diagonally when the final result was released 17 minutes later.

-Buena Vista's luck did not improved much after Shuka Sho.
+Buena Vista's luck did not improve much after Shuka Sho.
 She raced in Queen Elizabeth II Cup where the top 2 finishers of that race, Queen Spumante and T.M.
 Precure burst early and opened a big gap up to 20 lengths.
 Buena Vista tried to recover but failed to do so and finished third on the day.
 Her great performances in the year accumulated almost 100,000 votes by the fans for her to race in Arima Kinen in which she did.
 She was second most voted horses to be included but promoted to first since the most favourite, Vodka was scratched.
-Due to lack of wins in the last three races, The team switched the jockey from Ando to Norihiro Yokoyama.
-The race began well for Buena Vista as she sit in sixth position and managed to pass 2007 winner, Matsurida Gogh to take the lead but lost it in the final straight to Dream Journey and finished second half a length behind.
+Due to lack of wins in the last three races, the team switched the jockey from Ando to Norihiro Yokoyama.
+The race began well for Buena Vista as she sat in sixth position and managed to pass 2007 winner, Matsurida Gogh to take the lead but lost it in the final straight to Dream Journey and finished second half a length behind.
 Due to her excellent form throughout the year by winning three races and snatching two out of three tiaras, Buena Vista won JRA Award for Best Three-Year-Old Filly with 286 out of 287 votes (she lost one vote to Red Desire).